faenrandir/a_careful_examination/documents/book_of_mormon/place_names_in_joseph_smiths_area.md

     * [This pronunciation guide for Greek, Latin, and Scripture names ](https://archive.org/stream/keytoclassicalpr00walkrich#page/182/mode/2up)
     * Charles Anthon's [Classical Dictionary of ancient proper names](https://faenrandir.github.io/a_careful_examination/charles-anthon-proper-names-and-the-bom/)

-There is no direct evidence that Joseph Smith consulted any of these, but nor would a modern author of the Book of Mormon been working in a vacuum void of potential inspirational name material.
+There is no direct evidence that Joseph Smith consulted any of these, but nor would a modern author of the Book of Mormon have been working in a vacuum void of potential inspirational name material.

 *Acknowledgements: received valuable feedback from an early draft [here](https://www.reddit.com/r/mormon/comments/f037nw/place_names_in_joseph_smiths_vicinity_that_may/) especially from /u/JohnH2.*